 The impact of domestic violence on workers and workplaces

-Funding has been obtained to form a Canadian-led international network of researchers, domestic violence experts, labour organizations, and employers to conduct research and mobilize knowledge about domestic violence in the workplace.
+A Partnership Development grant funded by the Social Sciences and Humanities Research Council formed a Canadian-led international network of researchers, domestic violence experts, labour organizations, and employers to conduct research and mobilize knowledge about domestic violence in the workplace.
 A Canadian –wide survey of domestic violence in the workplace was launched on December 6, 2013.
-Extensive analysis will be conducted to understand pan-Canadian and jurisdiction-specific findings and trends.
-Research will also be conducted to examine the specific impacts of offender behaviour on the workplace.
+Extensive analyses were conducted to understand pan-Canadian and jurisdiction-specific findings and trends.
+Research was also conducted to examine the specific impacts of offender behaviour on the workplace.
 Principal Investigators: Barbara MacQuarrie, Nadine Wathen, Jen MacGregor, and Katreena Scott.
-Preliminary results of the study were released on November 27, 2014.
+To learn more: http://dvatworknet.org/

 Violence Against Women Learning Network

 The Learning Network increases the effectiveness and reach of public education and professional training materials developed to address violence against women.
 It flows from the recommendations of the Domestic Violence Advisory Council and is funded through the Ontario Women’s Directorate.
 The Learning Network benefits from the support and input of a Resource Advisory Group consisting of members of various VAW provincial organizations and women with lived experience of violence.
-As of March 2014, the Learning Network has hosted 2 knowledge exchanges and produced 107 resources including newsletters, learning briefs, resource reports, core resource documents and interactive learning tools.
-All resources are available on the website at www.vawlearningnetwork.ca Project Team: Linda Baker, Marcie Campbell, Elsa Barreto
+Funded by the Ministry of Status of Women since 2011, the Learning Network hosts knowledge exchanges and produces resources including newsletters, learning briefs, resource reports, core resource documents and interactive learning tools.
+All resources are available on the website at www.vawlearningnetwork.ca Project Team: Linda Baker, Elsa Barreto, Dianne Lalonde, Jassamine Tabibi

 Violence in the Lives of Girls